12-1, 12-4 or 12? Which? What do those numbers or letters even mean? We advise you!

 - The next number after the slash - an indicator of color reflection.

-Refers minor tone of color.
-These are reflections of color.
+- Refers secondary tone - these are reflections of color

 For example 8,34 (for L'oreal Inoa) means that it is a Light Gold Blonde with Copper reflects.